How to Evacuate Safely with Your Pet

 #2Gather Supplies

-Your pet's grab & go bag, info packet, and evacuation plan (that you are creating here).
+Get your pet's grab & go bag - with their information packet and evacuation plan inside (you are creating this here).

-- Get crate or pet carrier - place smaller pets in carrier before leaving the house.
+- Get the pet crate or carrier out - place smaller pets in the carrier before evacuating your home.
+Your pets are much safer this way.

 #3Identification